 When you use the Staging publish profile, this transform sets the environment indicator to "Prod".
 In the deployed web app, you won't see any suffix such as "(Dev)" or "(Test)" after the "Contoso University" H1 heading.

 Right-click the Web.Staging.config file and click Preview Transform to make sure that the transform you coded produces the expected changes.

 The Web.config Preview window shows the result of applying both the Web.Release.config transforms and the Web.Staging.config transforms.

-- Set firewall rules that allow access to the staging site only from IP addresses that you use to test staging.
+- Set firewall rules that allow access to the staging app only from IP addresses that you use to test staging.

 - Use an obfuscated URL that would be impossible to guess.

-- Create a robots.txt file to ensure that search engines will not crawl the test site and report links to it in search results.
+- Create a robots.txt file to ensure that search engines will not crawl the test app and report links to it in search results.

-The first of these methods is the most effective but is not covered in this tutorial because it would require that you deploy to a Windows Azure Cloud Service instead of a Windows Azure Web Site.
-For more information about Cloud Services and IP restrictions in Windows Azure, see Windows Azure Execution Models and How to Block Specific IP Addresses from Accessing a Web Role.
+The first of these methods is the most effective but is not covered in this tutorial because it would require that you deploy to an Azure Cloud Service instead of Azure App Service.
+For more information about Cloud Services and IP restrictions in Azure, see Compute Hosting Options Provided by Azure and Block Specific IP Addresses from Accessing a Web Role.
 If you are deploying to a third-party hosting provider, contact the provider to find out how to implement IP restrictions.